EpicRandomGuy2/LegendLore/README.md

 #### I would like to report a bug or contribute to the project!
 Thank you!
 Feel free to use the Issues tab above to submit a bug, or make a pull request/fork to contribute!

+#### I would like my content to be removed from this tool!
+Understood!
+Please shoot me a PM on Reddit and I will gladly remove your content!